AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Variety of Coverages

-State Farms’ coverage options go beyond the basics of liability, medical, uninsured motorist, collision insurance, and comprehensive coverage.
-In fact, the provider offers a wide variety of add-ons.
+State Farm’s coverage options go beyond the basics of liability, medical, uninsured motorist, collision insurance, and comprehensive coverage.
+The provider offers a wide variety of add-ons, which can be useful for families adding a new teen driver to their policy:

 • Rental car coverage: This add-on covers the cost of replacing your vehicle when it’s in the shop under a covered claim.